 - 1. Concurrent Benzodiazepine and Opioid Prescription Alert, which indicates when a patient's active current prescriptions include both an opioid and a benzodiazepine, a combination that significantly increases the patient's risk of overdose. - 2.
 Long-Term Opioid Therapy with Multiple Prescribers Alert, which indicates when a patient has been prescribed at least one opioid prescription from two or more prescribers for 90 or more days. - 3.
-High Current Daily Dose of Opioids Alert, which indicates when a patient's active current prescriptions are estimated to provide a daily dose of opioids that exceeds 90 morphine milligram equivalents (MME), thereby increasing the patient's risk of overdose. - 4.
+High Daily Dose of Opioids Alert, which indicates when a patient's active current prescriptions are estimated to provide a daily dose of opioids that exceeds 90 MME, thereby increasing the patient's risk of overdose. - 4.
 Early Refill Alert, which indicates when a patient has refilled a controlled substance prescription two or more days earlier than the expected refill date based on the estimated duration of the prescription calculated and reported by the pharmacy. - 5.
 Multiple Prescribers or Pharmacies Alert, which indicates that the patient has obtained prescriptions from at least five prescribers or five pharmacies within the previous 90 days.
 The five prescribers or dispensers may be associated with the same clinic, practice or location, but the WI ePDMP still views them as separate prescribers/dispensers.
 This alert is not a direct indication of doctor shopping; it is simply a flag for further inspection of the dispensing history. - 6.
 Multiple Same Day Prescriptions Alert, which indicates when a patient has received the same controlled substance drug from multiple prescribers or pharmacies on the same day.

-Overall, the number of concerning patient history alerts generated by analytics of the dispensing data has continued to decrease, with a 7% reduction from Q2 2019 to Q3 2019.
-The most frequently occurring alert, Overlapping Benzodiazepine and Opioid prescriptions, decreased in occurrence by 2% from Q2 2019 to Q3 2019.
-The number of occurrences in Q3 2019 was 13% lower than the same quarter in 2018 and 37% lower than the first quarter the alerts were made available to WI ePDMP users in Q1 2017.
-The rate of occurrences in Q3 2019 was 24% lower than the same quarter in 2018 and 47% lower than the first quarter the alerts were made available to WI ePDMP users in Q1 2017.

-See Table 2 and Figure 6 below for detail on the overall volume of alerts by alert type since the WI ePDMP was launched in Q1 2017, as well as the percent change that occurred from Q2 2019 to Q3 2019.
-Values for preceding quarters may be modified after the conclusion of a quarter, based on the duration of prescriptions that bridge quarters, which is why it is important to view the number of occurrences for Q3 2019 not only in relation to the preceding quarter, but also in relation to the same quarter of the previous year, as well as a part of the overall trend compared to the first quarters during which the alerts were presented to WI ePDMP users.
+Overall, the number of concerning patient history alerts generated by analytics of the dispensing data has continued to decrease since 2017, with a 2% increase from Q1 2020 to Q2 2020.
+Most noticeably is the increase in the Long Term Opioid Daily Dose Alert (6%) and Early Refill Alert (18%) from Q1 to Q2 2020.
+Among the most frequently occurring alerts, Concurrent Benzodiazepine and Opioid prescriptions, decreased in occurrence by 2% from Q12020 to Q2 2020.
+The number of occurrences in Q2 2020 was 14% lower than the same quarter in 2019 and 76% lower than the first quarter the alerts were made available to WI ePDMP users in Q1 2017.
+The rate of occurrences in Q1 2020 was 28% lower than the same quarter in 2019 and 76% lower than the first quarter the alerts were made available to WI ePDMP users in Q1 2020.
+The number of occurrences in Q1 2020 was 28% lower than the same quarter in 2019 and rotably 60% lower than the first quarter the alerts were made available to WI ePDMP users in Q1 2017.
+See Figure 5 below for detail on the overall volume of alerts by alert type since the WI ePDMP was launched in Q1 2017, as well as the percent change that occurred from Q1 2020to Q2 2020.
+Values for preceding quarters may be modified after the conclusion of a quarter, based on the duration of prescriptions that bridge quarters, which is why it is important to view the number of occurrences for Q2 2020 not only in relation to the preceding quarter, but also in relation to the same quarter of the previous year, as well as a part of the overall trend compared to the first quarters during which the alerts were presented to WI ePDMP users.